Some Results on the Complexity of Numerical Integration: Randomized Algorithms

 \begin{itemize}

-\item Assume that we want to construct and to analyze concrete algorithms that yield upper bounds for the (total) complexity of given problems including the arithmetic cost and the cost of the random number generator.
-Then it is reasonable to consider a more restrictive model of computation where, for example, only the standard arithmetic operations are allowed.
-One may also restrict the use of random numbers and study so-called \emph{restricted Monte Carlo methods}, where only random bits are allowed; see \cite{HNP04}.
+\item Assume that we want to construct and to analyze concrete algorithms that yield upper bounds for the (total) complexity of given problems including the arithmetic cost and the cost of generating random numbers.
+Then it is reasonable to consider a rather restrictive model of computation where, for example, only the standard arithmetic operations are allowed.
+One may also restrict the use of random numbers and study so-called \emph{restricted Monte Carlo methods}, where only random bits are allowed; see \cite{novakHNP04}.

 \item For the proof of lower bounds we take the opposite view and allow general randomized mappings and a very general kind of randomness.
 This makes the lower bounds stronger.

 \end{itemize}